lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 ## 4. User Accounts and Sign-ins <a name="useracc"></a>
-Since we didn't want to handle user accounts and passwords ourselves for fear of web security, we went with Google sign-ins, allowing Google to handle the grunt work in this area.

 <!-- add how user accounts were added -->

 ## 5. Conclusion of the Project
-We took Orbital mainly as a learning experience in web development, not particularly to make a spectacular app that would be used by millions.
-We would say that we have learnt greatly from Orbital, no matter what level of achievement we end up obtaining.
+We took Orbital mainly as a learning experience in web development, not particularly to make a spectacular app that would be used by many.

+We would say that we have learnt greatly from Orbital, particularly the many APIs and frameowrks (and lack thereof) we have had the pleasure of using, such as Flask, Jinja2, SQLite, etc and the other technologies such as HTML5, CSS and native Javascript.

+Doing this project using native Javascript has also allowed us to appreciate new web frameworks such as React, Vue or Angular that abstracts the nitty-gritty of direct DOM manipulation and state changes.
+Even trying to creat and insert a table into a webpage is long-winded and cumbersome to do!

+No matter what level of achievement we end up obtaining for Orbital, this has been a fruitful and memorable project.

 ## Project Log
 Our project log is documented